Ben-J-Orr/CoverLetter-Generator/README.md

 - Ability to reference a persons resume to obtain a more personalised result.
 - Able to reference an unlimited number of job adverts

+## Known Issues

+GPT-3.5-turbo API accepts plain text input and might not interpret formatting elements as expected.
+Bullet points, special characters, or other formatting elements might be misinterpreted, resulting in an incorrect understanding of your resume and a less effective cover letter.

+To avoid these issues, consider converting your resume into plain text before using it with this program.
+Remove any special characters or formatting elements and use plain text to represent your experience, skills, and other relevant information.

 ## Acknowledgements